San Francisco Ferry Building Guide: Best Places to Eat & Shop

 Parachute Bakery– French Patisserie with Twists

-A new darling of the Ferry Building, opened in September 2025, and born from the culinary minds behind Michelin-recognized Sorrel, Parachute is where melt-in-your-mouth pastries can be yours if you’re willing to wait in line for them.
+A new darling of the Ferry Building, opened in September 2025 by the culinary minds behind Michelin-recognized Sorrel, Parachute is where melt-in-your-mouth pastries can be yours—- if you’re willing to wait in line for them.
+Hint: Most San Franciscans will wait in line.

-The item to secure is the Parachute Chocolate Entrement, a multi-layered chocolate dessert that resembles their logo: a parachute and a croissant.
+The item to secure is the Parachute Chocolate Entremet, a multi-layered chocolate cake, dusted in cocoa powder that resembles their logo: a parachute and a croissant.
+Cute, non?

-Honestly, it looks like a piece of modern art, and it disappeared quicker than the ever-present queue of devoted pastry lovers.
+Honestly, it looks like a piece of modern art, and it disappeared in my house quicker than the ever-present line at the counter.

 El Porteño -Golden Empanadas Worth the Line